I’ll bet you are asking yourself why you would want to make your own nesting boxes for ducks.

 It did take a few days for my ducks to trust that this “new thing” in their pen was not going to eat them.
 They are so leery of anything new.

-But now they love their new nests and I really love the clean eggs.
 I’m going to give them a larger one soon so they have room to raise a batch of ducklings.
 Mama will need that extra room for her brood.

 Check out these other posts about raising ducks: